open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ### Configure internal logs

-You can find log output in `stdout`.
+You can find log output in `stderr`.
 The verbosity level for logs defaults to `INFO`, but you can adjust it in the config `service::telemetry::logs`:

 ```yaml